Log canonical $3$-fold complements: Sketch of the proof

 with $(Z_0,B_{Z_0}+\Gamma/n)$ log canonical, and hence

 holds, where $\Gamma_Z$ denotes the pull-back of $\Gamma$ to $Z$.
 Moreover, by construction, we will have that $(Z,B_Z+E_Z+\Gamma_Z/n)$ is log canonical.
-Hence, we reduced to the problem to produce a complement for an anti-ample log canonical divisor, i.e., a pair that is log canonical and Fano over the point $t\in T$.
-Finally, the approach to produce complements for relative log canonical Fano pairs will highly depend on the dimension of $Z_0$ and $T$.
+Hence, we reduced the problem to produce a complement for an anti-ample log canonical divisor, i.e., a pair that is log canonical and log Fano over the point $t\in T$.
+In \S\ref{log-canonical-surface-complements}, we prove that the statement of Theorem~\ref{main-theorem} holds for surfaces.
+Notice that most of the work in this direction already appears in \cites{Sho97,Pro99}.
+In \S\ref{lifting-complements-surfaces}, we prove Theorem \ref{main-theorem} in the case that $Z_0$ is a surface, by lifting the complement constructed in \S\ref{log-canonical-surface-complements} as explained above.
+In \S\ref{lifting-complements-curves}, we prove the statement of Theorem \ref{main-theorem} in the case that $Z_0$ has dimension at most one, by either reducing the statement to the case of \S\ref{lifting-complements-surfaces}, applying the boundedness of the index for log Calabi--Yau projective $3$-folds, or lifting the complement from a curve.